FIWARE/tutorials.Merge-Patch-Put/README.md

 >
 > — Franz Kafka, Letters to Milena

-The Merge-Patch is a well defined [IETF specification](https://www.rfc-editor.org/rfc/rfc7396.html) used to describe a set of modifications to be made on a resource.
+The Merge-Patch is a well-defined [IETF specification](https://www.rfc-editor.org/rfc/rfc7396.html) used to describe a set of modifications to be made on a resource.
 It uses a JSON payload as a forensic knife to create, modify or delete individually specified attributes within an entity.
 As defined across the Internet, Merge-Patch typically uses JSON payloads, and is an action usually assigned to the HTTP **PATCH** method.
 NGSI-LD extends the concept for use with